tldr-pages/tldr/pages/common/git-help.md

 # git help

-> Display help information about git.
+> Display help information about Git.
 > More information: <https://git-scm.com/docs/git-help>.

-- Display help about a specific git subcommand:
+- Display help about a specific Git subcommand:

 `git help {{subcommand}}`

-- Display help about a specific git subcommand in a web browser:
+- Display help about a specific Git subcommand in a web browser:

 `git help --web {{subcommand}}`

-- Display a list of all available git subcommands:
+- Display a list of all available Git subcommands:

 `git help --all`